markaoconnell/QRienteering/README.md

 The manage_events.php will show a menu like this:
 1. Create a new event
+1. Manipulate an existing event
-    1. Add new course to Auburndale Newton March 28, 2021 (create a copy of this event)
+    1. Add new course to Auburndale Newton March 28, 2021 -- (create a copy of this event)
 1. Get a registration link:
     1. Auburndale Newton March 28, 2021
         1. BYOM Registration